 As you can see the example is just using WebClient from System.Net namespace, and has no tracing-specific code.
 Internally WebClient is capable of outputting traces through System.Net trace source.
 To route those traces through NLog you need to assign a listener to each source in the application configuration file.
 It is convenient to define NLogTraceListener as a shared listener and reference by name in all sources that you need as in the following example:

-Obviously you also need NLog.dll and NLog.config to be located in the application directory.
+To redirect output to NLog target, then obviously you also need NLog.dll and NLog.config to be located in the application directory.
 For our purposes we’ll use simple configuration with single target: